Mirror Bridges Between Probability Measures: Experiments

-In the columns of Figure \ref{fig:2d-experiment}, we show the result of flowing samples via the mirror Schr\"odinger bridge with varying values of noise.
-We observe that the in-distribution variation of data points is controlled by the choice of $\sigma$ value, which can indeed be detected by the mixing of colors, or lack of thereof, in each terminal distribution shown.
-For instance, in the bottom row, we find mixing from samples between the inner and outer circles with the largest value of $\sigma$, compared with no mixing of samples between circles with the smallest value of sigma.
+In Fig. \ref{fig:2d-experiment}, we show the result of flowing samples via the mirror bridge with varying values of noise.
+We observe that the in-distribution variation of data points is controlled by $\sigma$, which can indeed be detected by the mixing of colors, or lack thereof, in each terminal distribution shown.
+For instance, on the right, we find mixing from samples between the inner and outer circles with the largest $\sigma$, compared with no mixing between circles with the smallest $\sigma$.

-\subsection{Image Resampling}
+\subsection{Image resampling}

-We also train our algorithm on each of the MNIST, CelebA, and Flower$102$ datasets.
-Details on training parameters and architecture for all experiments using images can be found in Appendix \ref{sec:details}.
-Our results show that mirror Schr\"odinger bridges can be used to produce new samples from an image dataset with control over the proximity to the initial sample.
-In Figure \ref{fig:MNIST}, we resample from MNIST using varying levels of noise.
-We find that pushforward images obtained with a lower fixed value of noise (\ref{fig:mnist-sigma-1}) are visually closer to the initial images (\ref{fig:mnist-initial}) obtained with a higher fixed value of noise (\ref{fig:mnist-sigma-2}).
+We train our algorithm on the MNIST \cite{lecun1998mnist} and CelebA \cite{liu2015faceattributes} datasets.
+Training parameters and architecture for all experiments can be found in the supplementary material.
+Our results show that mirror bridges can be used to produce new samples from an image dataset with control over the proximity to the initial sample.
+In Fig. \ref{fig:MNIST}, we resample from MNIST using varying levels of noise (see also the supplementary material).
+Pushforward images obtained with a lower $\sigma$ value (\emph{middle}) are visually closer to the initial images (\emph{top}) than the ones obtained with a higher $\sigma$ value (\emph{bottom}).